Battle of Cádiz (1669): Background

-The Mary Rose, a fourth-rate frigate of the English Royal Navy carrying forty-eight guns, conveyed Lord Henry Howard, with an entourage of 70 attendants and £4000 in gifts, to Tangier in 1668 or 1669.
-The visit was on the order of Charles II to negotiate a commercial treaty with the sultan of Morocco, Al-Rashid, also known as "Tafiletta".
+HMS Mary Rose, a 48-gun fourth-rate warship of the Royal Navy conveyed Lord Henry Howard, with an entourage of 70 attendants and £4000 in gifts, to Tangier in 1668 or 1669.
+The visit was on the order of Charles II of England to negotiate a commercial treaty with the sultan of Morocco, Al-Rashid, also known as "Tafiletta".
 The engraver Wenceslaus Hollar formed part of the expedition on his own request to finish drawings of Tangier he had started when he accompanied Howard's grandfather on a similar mission in 1636.
 The meeting with Mulay Rashid was delayed for eleven months and ended up not taking place at all; then, according to Hollar, Howard obtained a "Letter of Security" from Mulay Rashid and "purposd himself" to "go by Land, and the Ship by Sea to Salee" from where they "set Sail on Wednesday the eighth of the said Month at two a clock in the morning".

-The Mary Rose was accompanied by three ships: a small narrow-sterned ship of shallow draught or pink, the two-masted Roe ketch which had come from England with her, and a Hamburg merchantman, called the "Hamborough frigate."
+Mary Rose was accompanied by three ships: a small narrow-sterned ship of shallow draught or pink, the two-masted ketch Roe which had come from England with her, and a Hamburg merchantman, referred to in contemporary accounts as the "Hamborough frigate."
 They passed Asilah that evening.
 After midnight, they overtook a large flyboat of 300 tons, loaded with timber, tobacco, salt, and malt.
-This proved to be the King David, an English trader bound from New England to Cádiz.
-Off Cape St. Vincent, she had been captured by a party of Algerines or Barbary pirates, and the captain and crew were taken as slaves.
-When the Mary Rose and convoy found her, she carried a prize-crew of 22 Algerines, as well as one Russian and two Englishmen; Hollar writes that "we transported them aboard [the Mary Rose], and sent other men aboard her."
+This proved to be King David, an English merchantmen that had sailed from the New England Colonies to Cádiz.
+Off Cape St. Vincent, she had been captured by a group of Barbary corsairs from the Regency of Algiers, and her crew had been forced into slavery.
+When Mary Rose and convoy found her, she carried a prize crew of 22 Algerians, as well as one Russian and two Englishmen; Hollar writes that "we transported them aboard [Mary Rose], and sent other men aboard her."